MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ### E. Use the AWS connectors to pull AWS service logs into Microsoft Sentinel

 To pull the AWS service logs into Microsoft Sentinel, you need to use a Microsoft Sentinel AWS connector.
 The connector works by granting Microsoft Sentinel access to your AWS resource logs.
 Setting up the connector establishes a trust relationship between AWS and Microsoft Sentinel.
-This is accomplished on AWS by creating a role that gives permission to Microsoft Sentinel to access your AWS logs.
+On AWS a role is created that gives permission to Microsoft Sentinel to access your AWS logs.

 The AWS connector is available in two versions: the new Amazon Simple Storage Service (Amazon S3) connector that ingests logs by pulling them from an Amazon S3 bucket and the legacy connector for CloudTrail management and data logs.
 The Amazon S3 connector can ingest logs from Amazon Virtual Private Cloud (Amazon VPC), AWS CloudTrail, and Amazon GuardDuty.
 The Amazon S3 connector is in preview.
 We recommend using the Amazon S3 connector.